Most Beautiful Towns in France: Trouville sur-Mer & Deauville in Normandy

-Normandy was a magnet to many impressionists.
-Its proximity to Paris together & the chic seaside towns, meant that artists came to the region by train and stayed, producing an incredibly rich artistic legacy.
+Normandy was also a magnet to many of the French Impressionism painters.
+Its close proximity to Paris enabled the artists to travel by train and produce an incredibly rich artistic legacy.

 Here in Normandy, the famous Impressionist painters preferred to paint outdoors (plein-air painting), in natural light, and to concentrate on landscapes, towns and scenes of daily life.